Get started with Kong Event Gateway

 Check the following:

-• Verify all services are running with docker ps
+• Verify all services are running with docker ps.

-• Check if ports are available (in this how-to guide, we use 9192 for the proxy, 9092 for Kafka)
+• Check if ports are available (in this how-to guide, we use 19092 for the proxy, 9092-9095 for Kafka).
+For example, on a Unix-based system, you could use lsof -i -P | grep 909.

 Troubleshoot your setup by doing the following:

-• Verify that your Kafka broker is healthy
+• Verify that your Kafka broker is healthy.

-• Check if you’re using the correct kafkactl context
+• Check if you’re using the correct kafkactl context.

-• Ensure that the proxy is properly connected to the backend cluster
+• Ensure that the proxy is properly connected to the backend cluster.

 Something wrong?